symphonylyh/3D/Synthesis3D/notes/synthesis_guide/synthesis.md

 Then the mesh needs to be parameterization before assigning texture.
 I use Parameterization: Flat Plane.

-Finally, set the texture map for the mesh and export as PLY model.
+Finally, set the texture map for the mesh, convert texture to per-vertex color, and export as PLY model.

 The above steps are automated by this Pymeshlab [script]().